iAmmar

 • Created a new C++ library to represent unstructured meshes.
 Library uses extensive C++ templates to allow use of mixed elements (triangles, quadrilaterals, hexahedra, pyramids and tetrahedra).
 A powerful sequencing mechanism was implemented for iteration over mesh in a dimensionally and element independent manner.

-• Lead development of U.S. Department of Energy (DoE) Scientific Discovery though Advanced Computing (SciDAC) project FACETS, a project to perform full-scale reactor modelling for the U.S. fusion energy program.
+• Lead developer of U.S. Department of Energy (DoE) Scientific Discovery though Advanced Computing (SciDAC) project FACETS, a project to perform full-scale reactor modeling for the U.S. fusion energy program.
 Press release at http://www.scidac.gov/fusion/fullscale.html.
 Project website https://facetsproject.org.
 Wrote core parallel C++/MPI framework and performed first simulations in collaboration with experimentalists.

-• Wrote proposals and won grants from Department of Defence and Department of Energy for computational physics projects.
+• Wrote proposals and won grants from Department of Defense and Department of Energy for computational physics projects.

 Research Associate, University of Washington, Seattle (2001-2006)